GeoffChurch/BrainBase/README.md

 # BrainBase
 Platform for running and interfacing with neural networks.<br>
 <br>
 A connectome is represented as a .net file, which stores neuron names and their associated connections.
-All .net files should take the following form, where  is the newline character (MAKE SURE TO START THE FILE WITH A NEWLINE):<br>
+All .net files should take the following form:<br>
 <br>
 <br>
 neuron_name1<br>